 With many choices of grit and a guide system for consistent angles, the Wicked Edge Sharpener gives you the tools to sharpen any knife without any experience.

 The Wicked Edge system is one of the best knife sharpeners on the market.
-It takes about eight minutes to take a completely damaged knife and get it to the point where it will casually slice through poorly supported paper.
+It takes about eight minutes to take a completely damaged knife and get it to the point where it will casually slice pass the “paper-cutting test.”

-It’s very user-friendly, with numerous features that show the designers understand the whole sharpening process.
+It’s very user-friendly, with numerous features that show that the designers understand the whole sharpening process.

-It has precise angle adjustments between 15 and 35 degrees, multiple catches to support both reprofiling and edge repair, and there are a number of extra stones sold that allow you to go up to 1600 grit or even strop using the system.
+The Wicked Edge Knife Sharpener has precise angle adjustments between 15 and 35 degrees, multiple catches to support both re-profiling and edge repair, and a number of extra stones sold that allow you to go up to 1600 grit or even strop using the system.

-Second, it uses special whetstones that slide up and down on steel rods.
+- Second, it uses special whetstones that slide up and down on steel rods.
 We’re not exactly sure how long the stones with the Wicked Edge last, but 200 grit whetstones tend to have a working life of about 200 knives.
-After that, you’ll have to buy a set of replacement stones from Wicked Edge.
+After that, you’ll have to buy a set of replacement stones.